alexleboucher/docker-express-postgres-boilerplate/README.md

 ### Revert a migration

 You can revert the last migration by running `yarn migration:revert`.
 If you want to revert multiple migrations, you can run this command several times.

 ---

+## Subscribers

+Subscribers allows us to listen entity events like insert, update, delete, etc and execute a method before or after the event.
+They are defined in `src/subscribers`.

+By default, a subscriber listen all the entities but it's a good practice to listen one entity by subscriber.
+To do that, use the function `listenTo()` and returns the entity you want to listen with this subscriber.

+The subscribers functions take 1 parameter called `event`.
+In this object, you can find several properties like the concerned entity, the connection object, the query runner or the manager.

+If you need to query the database in a subscriber function, use the event manager or query runner or it will not include the data not commited yet.

+You can find more infos about subscribers [here](https://typeorm.io/listeners-and-subscribers#what-is-a-subscriber)

+---